Title VI

 "No person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."

-The U.S. Congress signed the Civil Rights Act in 1964 and the Civil Rights Restoration Act in 1987.
+The U.S. Congress passed the Civil Rights Act in 1964 and the Civil Rights Restoration Act in 1987.
 Title VI of the Civil Rights Acts prohibits discrimination based on race, color or national origin in all benefits and services provided by government agencies.
 Additional nondiscrimination laws prohibit discrimination based on disability, age, income status, minority status or limited English proficiency.

 Title VI and other nondiscrimination laws apply to all local government programs and activities.
 Nondiscrimination laws are not limited to federally funded programs and activities.